Subscribe to our Telegram channel for the latest stories and updates.

 Why do these people willingly set their tongues on fire, sweat profusely, cry a lot, and suffer a final time on the loo?
 Are they masochists?
 Do they like the pain and find macabre joy in endless suffering?

 It turns out that yes, your brain loves this abusive relationship.
-(Stockholm syndrome, anyone?)
+Much like Stockholm syndrome, I suppose.

 What gives spicy food its heat is a type of compound called capsaicin.
 Capsaicin gives you a burning sensation and is not actually a taste, which is why some spicy foods can be extremely spicy but taste super bland

 When the capsaicin interacts with special proteins called TRPV1 on our tongues (or anywhere else on the body), it triggers the pain receptors on the nerve cells.

 The brain panics, releases a bunch of endorphins (a natural painkiller) and dopamine (the “happy” hormone), and we end up in a chili-induced satisfied food coma.